Educator EditionSupported by the National Science Foundation

 |Course||Discrete Mathematics: Logic, mathematical reasoning, introduction to proofs, mathematical induction, set operations, algorithms, introduction to number theory, recurrence relations, techniques of counting, graphs, as well as specific questions given by the “Towers of Hanoi,” and Euler’s “7 bridges of Konigsberg problem.”|

 |Textbook||This course is frequently paired with the following textbook(s): Discrete Mathematics with Applications (7th edition or earlier) by Kenneth Rosen|

-Edfinity is a full-featured homework system.
+Edfinity is a full-featured homework system that supports mathematically aware problems with algebraic input, evaluation of mathematical expressions, and randomized variants for personalized learning.
 Use this problem series as-is, or mix-and-match with other series or your own problems as desired.
 Edfinity gives you complete control over the every aspect of students' online assessment experience.

 - 1.6 Rules of Inference; 1.7 Introduction to Proofs